middlebury/middlebury-script-lab/_sections/application.md

 - $30 USD application fee

+## Deadlines

-### Deadlines
+### Initial application date

-- Initial applications are due Tuesday, October 10, 2017
+Tuesday, October 10, 2017

-- Applicants will be notified of round one decisions via (blank) on or before (date)
+Applicants will be notified of round one decisions via (blank) on or before (date)

-- If you are selected for the next round, the full draft is due on Wednesday, November 1
+### Final application date

+Wednesday, November 1, 2017

-- Final notifications of acceptance will occur on a rolling basis until Friday, December 1
+Final notifications of acceptance will occur on a rolling basis until Friday, December 1

-### Script Lab dates

-Arrival Wednesday, January 10, 2018

-Workshop days will run Thursday, January 11 through Wednesday, January 17

-Participants will depart Thursday, January 18.

 ### Contact